-Hall councils are student organizations registered with Student Activities that are primarily supported and advised by Residence Life.
+Hall councils are student organizations registered with the Ohio Union and Student Activities that are primarily supported and advised by the Housing and Residence Education staff.
 Hall councils may choose to use a variety of names including governing organization or activity board.
 These organizations directly support programming and community-building for student residents within their specific residential facilities.
-Hall councils are eligible to use resources available to all registered student organizations including graphic design and marketing support, meeting space reservations, and Resource Room line-of-credit.
+Hall councils are eligible to use resources available to all registered student organizations including graphic design and marketing support, meeting space reservations, and \$250 Resource Room line-of-credit.
+They participate in the annual registration process but have specific requirements and exemptions.